 Ruth Redmond-Cooper | Head of Publications

-Ruth Redmond-Cooper is the founding Director of the Institute of Art and Law.
+Ruth Redmond-Cooper founded the Institute of Art and Law with Professor Norman Palmer in 1995 and now acts as a consultant to the IAL and Editor of the quarterly journal Art Antiquity and Law.
 She holds degrees in law from the Universities of Kent, Bristol and Paris-Sud and has lectured at several universities, including Leicester, Nottingham, Tasmania, Dokkyo (Japan), Paris-Sud and Essex.
-Ruth has written articles and presented papers at conferences on a range of art-law areas, and, in addition to editing the books published by the Institute of Art and Law, is Editor of the quarterly journal Art Antiquity and Law.
+Ruth has written articles and presented papers at conferences on a range of art-law areas.
+She is happy to discuss book publishing proposals with potential authors.

 IN MEMORIAM – Professor Norman Palmer QC CBE

 Professor Norman Palmer QC, CBE was Academic Principal of the Institute of Art and Law until he passed away in October 2016.
 He was a practising barrister with an international practice in all areas of the law relating to art and antiquities.
 He was Chair of the Treasure Valuation Committee, of the Illicit Trade Advisory Panel and of the Working Group on Human Remains, and a longstanding member of the Spoliation Advisory Panel.
 He represented the United Kingdom on international committees responsible for developing principles governing cross-border transactions in cultural property, and he advised governments across the world on cultural property law.
 He was the author of Museums and the Holocaust (1st edition) and of Palmer on Bailment (3rd edition), as well as numerous articles in a wide range of academic and practitioner periodicals.
 He remains sorely missed.
 For more, see here.